 The Fort Myers Police Department’s annual Respect for Law Camp is a summer tradition.
 The goal of the camp is to give youngsters an up-close look at law enforcement.
 By doing that, the Police Department hopes to build respect for the law and enhance the child's self-esteem.
 The camp’s staff members are local law enforcement personnel and public safety guest speakers.
 Highlights of the camp include live police scenarios, SWAT demonstrations, K9 demonstrations, police obstacle courses, hands-on equipment displays and team-building activities.
 The 4-day, 3-night Respect for Law Camp is open to children ages 11-14.
 Enrollment in the camp is limited to the first 132 campers to apply.

-If you register your child before March 30, the cost is $100 and includes all instruction, food, and lodging.
-After March 30, the cost increases to $125.
-Online registration will be available on December 1, 2015.
+Camp cost is $125 and includes all instruction, food and lodging.
+Register before April 30 and receive a $15 discount.
 For additional information, contact Officer Athena Mitchell by email or by phone at 239-321-7700.